krzysztofkicinger/udemy-angular/README-basics.md

 ### How to automatically create new component?

 1. Type: ``ng generate component <component-name>`` or ``ng g c <component-name>``
+2. If you don't want to create spec files then pass **--spec false**

 ### How to add styles to component?